-- UDP Flood: A type of DoS attack that targets random ports on a network or computer with User Datagram Protocol (UDP) packets.
+- UDP Flood: A kind of DoS attack that targets random ports on a network or computer with User Datagram Protocol (UDP) packets.

 - ICMP Flood: A type of DoS attack that overwhelms a host with Internet Control Message Protocol (ICMP) echo request packets.

-- HTTP Flood: A type of DDoS attack that manipulates seemingly-legitimate POST or GET requests in order to target web applications and servers.
+- HTTP Flood: A type of DDoS attack that manipulates seemingly-legitimate POST or GET requests to target web applications and servers.

 - Smurf Attack: A type of distributed denial-of-service (DDoS) attack that attempts to flood a host by exploiting Internet Protocol (IP) and Internet Control Message Protocol (ICMP).

-- Slowloris: A type of denial-of-service (DoS) attack that overwhelms a targeted web server by keeping multiple HTTPS connections open for long periods of time.
+- Slowloris: A type of denial-of-service (DoS) attack that overwhelms a targeted web server by keeping multiple HTTPS connections open for long periods.

-- Ping of Death: A type of DoS attack that involves deliberately sending oversized or malformed IP packets in order to freeze, crash, or destabilize the host.
+- Ping of Death: A type of DoS attack that involves deliberately sending oversized or malformed IP packets to freeze, crash, or destabilize the host.